-The informal meeting provides the student group leadership the opportunity to meet with a hearing officer to review reported details, ask questions about process, and determine the group's level of responsibility.
+The informal meeting provides the student group leadership the opportunity to meet with a hearing officer to review reported details, ask questions about process, and discuss the group's level of responsibility.
+In addition, the group leadership is expected to state whether they are or are not responsible for the alleged violation(s).
 Following the completion of verbal discussion and resolution of the points of conflict, all involved parties may accept all agreed-upon responsibility and proposed sanctions.
 If the points of conflict regarding sanctions cannot be resolved in the meeting, the group's case will then move to a sanctioning hearing where the group will have an opportunity to present suggested sanctions.
 If disagreement exists in the responsibility and the resolution of responsibility cannot be made, the case can be filed for a Formal Hearing before the University Hearing Board.

-E. Formal Hearings
+E. FORMAL HEARINGS

 - 1. The purpose of a hearing is to review the facts and circumstances of the alleged incident and to accept all evidence and statements offered during the hearing in order to determine the student's or student group's level of responsibility.
-In determining whether a violation has occurred, a "preponderance of evidence" standard is applied.
-There are two types of formal hearings an administrative hearing, facilitated by one University employee, and a University Board Hearing.
+In determining whether a violation has occurred, the "preponderance of the evidence" standard is applied.
+There are two types of formal hearings an administrative hearing, conducted by one University employee, and a University Board Hearing.
 A University Board Hearing is conducted by three University community members.
 University board members each have an equal vote in the outcome of the proceeding.
 Each member is trained in advance and pre-screened on a case by case basis to eliminate familiarity with the involved parties. - 2.
 Witnesses: Involved students may want to include witnesses on their behalf.
-The conduct administrator or designee and the accused shall have the right of presenting witnesses, who are subject to cross-examination by the other party or the hearing officer(s).
-All parties must provide a list of potential witnesses to the Office of Student Conduct prior to the hearing.
-The conduct administrator will provide the witness list(s) to all relevant parties with the exception of group misconduct cases\.
+The University Case Presenter and the accused shall have the right to present witnesses.
+Accused students and complainants in sexual misconduct hearings may submit questions to the chair for responses by the opposing party.
+All parties must provide a list of potential witnesses to the Office of Student Conduct prior to the hearing as they are subject to cross examination.
+The office will provide the witness list(s) to all relevant parties with the exception of group misconduct cases.
 If a formal investigation was conducted, any witness present must have been identified and accessible during the investigation process.
-If a witness is not provided during the investigation process, then the student's presentment of that witness during the hearing is at the discretion of the conduct administrator and should only be allowed based on new information not known during the investigation process.
+If a witness is not provided during the investigation process, then the student's presentment of that witness during the hearing is at the discretion of the hearing facilitator and should only be allowed based on new information not known during the investigation process.
 Character witnesses and statements will not be allowed.
+In cases involving allegations of policy violations by student groups, evidence of misconduct may be presented by the investigator rather than through each individual witness. - All materials to be presented at the hearing must be submitted to the Office of Student Conduct prior to the hearing.
+The hearing facilitator will make copies of submitted materials available for inspection (not for duplication) to all relevant student parties prior to the hearing. - 4.
+Any materials submitted less than four calendar days before the hearing may only be considered at the discretion of the hearing facilitator.
+Further, the hearing facilitator holds ultimate discretion over what records, exhibits, and written statements may be accepted as information for consideration by the hearing officer or University Hearing Board.